 Proverbs 12:18 — NIV

 What does this mean for us?
 It means we must fight the urge to voice our thoughts without considering their weight.
-Stewardship over our words calls for a breath—a stillness—before speaking, texting or even writing a letter.
+Stewardship over our words calls for a stillness before speaking, texting or even writing a letter.

-It’s in that stillness that wisdom has the space to take root and grow.
+It’s in this stillness that wisdom has the space to take root and grow.

 We can compose better texts.
 We can write real letters.
-We can choose to give more of ourselves, choosing clarity instead of reaction, thoughtfulness over impulses.
+We can choose to give more of ourselves.
+Choose clarity instead of reaction and thoughtfulness over impulse.
 Both heartfelt letters and meaningful texts share the same ingredient: undivided presence.

 Quiet Rebellion

-At the heart of Forthwith Journal is this quiet rebellion — intentionally stepping away from the superficial societal norms and challenging them with our presence.
-It’s founded on the belief that small acts, like a quarterly letter, or even a text that lingers a little longer than usual — still have the power to make a difference.
+At the heart of Forthwith Journal is this quiet rebellion — intentionality.
+Making the choice to step away from the superficial societal norms and challenging them with our presence.
+The heart of all of this is this belief: that small acts, like a quarterly letter, or even a text that lingers a little longer than usual, still have the power to make a difference.

 Maybe in your circle, you can be the first to raise the flag of this rebellion.
 Start something new.
 Be rebellious.